softark/JCaptcha/README.md

 JCaptcha
 ========

-Captcha for Yii-framework that can render non-alphabetic characters.
+Captcha for Yii-framework that can render non alphabetical characters.
 It's an extension of CCaptcha.

 ![JCaptcha in Action](docs/jcaptcha.png "JCaptcha in Action")